Miss Shampoo: Critical response

 Miss Shampoo critical reception was divided, with Elle Taiwan describing it as "widely well-received", while Harper's Bazaar reported that some Taiwanese critics criticized it for being filled with gender stereotypes and female objectification, leading to negative reviews as the film's release coincided with the 2023 Taiwanese MeToo movement.
 As of late August 2023, the film held a rating of 5.2/10 on the Chinese media review platform Douban.

 James Marsh of the South China Morning Post gave the film 3/5 stars, commenting that Miss Shampoo is a "giddily self-satisfied romantic comedy" that, while bursting with youthful energy and clever plotting, is ultimately undermined by a juvenile sense of humor, despite its charming leads and engaging premise.
 Tay Yek Keak of 8days gave the film 3.5/5 stars and described the film as a chaotic mix of romance, drama, and violence, noting that while the genres blend effectively, Giddens Ko's talent for coming-of-age stories and memorable characters ultimately elevated the film despite a "cop-out" ending.
 V.N.
-Pryor of Cinapse focused on the writing and offered a positive review, praising the film as "raucous, laugh filled", expertly blending romantic comedy and crime elements, and highlighting Giddens Ko's improved ability to engage audiences with humor and "endearing" character dynamics.
+Pryor of Cinapse offered a positive review, praising the film as "raucous, laugh filled", expertly blending romantic comedy and crime elements, and highlighting Giddens Ko's improved ability to engage audiences.